How to Thrift for Vintage and Where to Store It

 Many shop owners will take your name and keep you on a list if they find what you are searching for.
 So you want that well stocked store to be thinking of you when they bring in a new haul.
 Let them know if you are willing to buy in bulk too.

-Hit those locations up frequently, let them know they can contact you, and be a good customer by returning to shop when they call!
+Hit those locations up frequently, and be a good customer by returning to shop when they call!
 You might even get privy to whether they offer delivery to their best clients.
-Finding your peeps has its perks.

 From a Few Bucks to a Whole Lot More